heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 - Contao 4.13 or higher
 - PHP 7.4 or higher
-- Either version 2 or 3 of `contao-bootstrap/grid` installed
+- `contao-bootstrap/grid` v2 or v3 installed
-- Contao database migrations must be up-to-date
+- Updated Contao database migrations

 > [!CAUTION]
 > You may also run the migration with none of the subcolumns packages installed, i.e. on Contao 5.